jonas-thuvesson-winberg/webpack-workshop/4 - optimizations/4_-_optimizations.md

 7. Once again, open the file _bundle.&lt;hash&gt;.js_ in the **_/dist_** folder.
 This time you will see that it has been minified; there are no spaces in the script.
 8. Search for "I'm used".
 You should get a match.
 Then search for "I'm not used".
 You should **NOT** get a match this time.

 What has happened is that Webpack has checked which parts of your JavaScript that is not used, based on what is imported or not.
+It then removes unused imports; this is the tree shaking process.
+The only exception to this rule is if a file is declared as having *"side effects"*, in the *package.json* file (discussed in previous lesson); then it will be bundled anyway.